-As you contemplate your forthcoming renovation with excitement, the last thing on your mind is entering into litigation with your contractor.
-However, the reality is that homeowners must protect themselves and their assets through well a written renovation contract, as the process of renovations is rife with risks and potential legal pitfalls.
+As you contemplate your forthcoming home improvement project with excitement, the last thing on your mind is entering into litigation with your contractor.
+However, the reality is that homeowners must protect themselves and their assets through a well-written renovation contract, as the process of renovations is rife with risks and potential legal pitfalls.
 Knowing your legal rights and the laws of your state are critical to crafting and signing a legally binding agreement that will protect your assets and interests.

-Here are the key components of a renovation contract that should always be included and supported with explicit details.
+Here are the key components of a home improvement contract that should always be included and supported with explicit details.
 As questions arise during contract negotiations, be sure that they are unambiguously answered within the written contract.
 If necessary, an addendum to the contract can be used for this purpose.
 You should follow a general rule to amend your contract to answer any new questions that arise and to confirm the details of any new decisions or change requests.